 In addition, in tournament play, either player may concede at any time, crediting his or her opponent with a full win and an official final score of 100-0.
+Finally, in the event that a tournament game ends because both players ran out of cards, the player with the most points is automatically awarded a final score of 100-0, regardless of the actual score.

-- Each player who has not completed (or scouted) at least two missions, including one Planet and one Space mission, must score an additional 40 points to win. - Each player who has not completed (or scouted) at least one Alpha Quadrant mission must score an additional 40 points to win unless neither player seeded any Alpha Quadrant missions, in which case this penalty is not applied. - If, at any time, any player has more bonus points than non-bonus points, the excess bonus points do not count toward winning. - If, at any time, both players' draw decks are empty, or if both players simultaneously achieve the victory conditions, the player with the most points is the winner.
+- Each player who has not completed (or scouted) at least two missions, including one 🞑 Planet and one 📓 Space mission, must score an additional 40 points to win. - Each player who has not completed (or scouted) at least one Alpha Quadrant mission must score an additional 40 points to win unless neither player seeded any Alpha Quadrant missions, in which case this penalty is not applied. - If, at any time, any player has more bonus points than non-bonus points, the excess bonus points do not count toward winning. - If, at any time, both players' draw decks are empty, or if both players simultaneously achieve the victory conditions, the player with the most points is the winner.